decision-making-mike/sql-postgresql-learning/README.md

 A blog documenting me learning of SQL and PostgreSQL

+## 02 Nov, 2024 (day 20)

+Other actitivies allowed me not to do anything.

+### TODOs

+1. New tables adding consideration
+2. PostgreSQL documentation continuation
+3. Some basic queries thinking about

 ## 01 Nov, 2024 (day 19)

 I have added the DML.
 You can view it at https://github.com/decision-making-mike/sql-postgresql-learning/blob/main/transport-company-database/insert-data.sql.